• Free Automated SEO Site Audit

 Exchanging with a site that has a lower authority rating, site rank, or poor traffic will not benefit you as much as they.
 None of these numbers are set in stone mind you, but it gives you a baseline metric to go off of when experimenting with link exchanges and trying to build outbound links.

-The next thing to look at before entering into an exchange is what they’re offering you.
+The next thing to look at before entering into a link exchange is what they’re offering you.
 This includes the placement of your links, how many, and whether they have good content quality when you land on their site.
 Authoritative and trustworthy doesn’t always mean that everything is high-quality or that where your links will go will be as high quality.

-You may also want to consider whether they advertise link exchanges.
-This can be a difficult thing to get a read on.
 Some sites may advertise link exchanges due to their high volume of traffic and high-quality content.
 Others, though, may be advertising in an attempt to shirk the responsibility of their site off on others.
-Be cautious if a site advertises link exchanges a little too heavily.
+Be cautious if a site advertises link exchanges heavily.

-Another indicator of exchange success is the number of outbound links a site has and whether or not those links are to trusted and authoritative sites.
 If they are employing dozens of links to other sites and many of them are of poor or average quality, then it may be a good idea to steer clear, no matter how promising the partnership sounds.

 Your ideal partner will feature your link in a good spot, where it will likely be seen, on a high-quality page that gets good traffic.
 They will also not have so many outbound links that yours is likely to get lost in a sea of other content.
 The reverse is also true, being a good partner means providing good visibility on high-quality content that people will actually gravitate towards.